Where Performance Measurement Fits into a Small Business

 To find out more about performance measurement read our blog post “Performance Measurement Defined for Small Businesses”.

 How Performance Measurement Fits In

-Business strategy is the working plans that connects your performance measurement goals, objectives and targets.
-Strategic, tactical and operational planning looks ahead toward desired goals, objectives and targets; performance measurement looks back at achievements.
+Business strategy is the working plans that connects your performance measurement goals, objectives, and targets.
+Strategic, tactical and operational planning looks ahead toward desired goals, objectives, and targets; performance measurement looks back at achievements.
 Combined, planning and performance measurement form a circle, the continuous process of managing your small business to get results.
-Plans defines the performance to be measured, while performance measurement provides the feedback to evaluate the plans.
-These plans must regularly be revisited, and goals, objectives and targets need to be adjusted for circumstances that changed.
+Plans define the performance to be measured, while performance measurement provides the feedback to evaluate the plans.
+These plans must regularly be revisited, and goals, objectives, and targets need to be adjusted for circumstances that changed.

 Referring to the diagram above.

-Mission Statement: Brief description of your business’ fundamental purpose and the reason for its existence.
+Mission Statement: A brief description of your business’ fundamental purpose and the reason for its existence.

 Vision Statement: Describes what your business wishes to achieve in the long run, generally in a time frame of three to five years.
 It is an inspirational picture of your business’ future framework for all strategic planning.